It was a number of years ago that 8-year-old Whitney stopped me in the church hallway.

 I took the familiar WWJD (“What would Jesus do?”) bracelet in the message and changed it to HWJD, or “How would Jesus drive?”

 I told our congregation that I’m sure Jesus would drive safely, obey the speed limit and be courteous to other drivers.
 And if we follow him, we must do the same.

 I asked our members how they taught their 15- and 16-year-old children to drive, and if they drove the same way.
 This sobering question is worthy of deep reflection, for many Christians leave holiness at home when they get into their automobiles.

-But back to the main idea, Christianity is to superintend every part of our lives.
-Jesus said we’re to seek first the kingdom of God (Matthew 6:33).
-And this certainly includes the time we spend behind the wheel.
-None of us is guiltless, of course, but we must guard our personal witness.
-I blew it with young Whitney, but now, 20 years later, I still think of her and don’t want to disappoint others with my carelessness or rebellion.
-We must be Christians 24/7.
+But back to the main idea, Christianity is supposed to superintend every part of our lives.
+Jesus said we’re to seek first the kingdom of God (Matthew 6:33), and this certainly includes the time we spend behind the wheel.
+None of us is guiltless, of course, but we must guard our personal example.